-The existing Directors' remuneration policy was approved at the Company's Annual General Meeting in 2020.
-The policy will remain in force until the Annual General Meeting of the Company in 2023, at which time a further resolution will be proposed.
+The existing Directors' Remuneration Policy was approved at the Company's Annual General Meeting in 2023.

 The Company's policy is to remunerate Directors exclusively by fixed fees in cash at a rate which should reflect the responsibilities of being a non-executive Director, including the potential liabilities associated with the position, and the time committed by them to these responsibilities including, where appropriate, Board Committee duties.
 There were no changes to the policy during the year.